rohitsiitd/SocialNet-Simulator/README.md

  friendships between two usernames.
 If no path exists, reports-1.

 ### 5. ` ADD_POST <username> "<post content>"`
--Add a post whose content is the post_content string, to the posts created by the specified user
+- Add a post whose content is the post_content string, to the posts created by the specified user

 ### 6. ` OUTPUT_POSTS <username> <N>`
 -  Output the most recent N posts of the user, in reverse chronological